-4.44 The Council has reviewed these general locations for hotel and office growth and identified specific boundaries for land designation.
+4.43 The Council has reviewed these general locations for hotel and office growth and identified specific boundaries for land designation.
 The purpose is to spatially define the extent of the area that hotel and office development will be directed to as a first preference.
 The identification of specific boundaries has been guided by the existing use of land on the Heathrow perimeter and boundaries have been drawn to include those areas that are already in hotel or office use.
+Following the publication of Airports National Policy Statement (ANPS) locations identified on the Heathrow perimeter have been excluded due to the sites occupying land that is identified with the ANPS for the expansion of Heathrow.